LSU Mathematics Courses

 More info»

-- Notes: Dr. Pete Wolenski will be teaching for spring 2020. there are also lecture videos on the text on You Tube.
+• Notes: Dr. Pete Wolenski, Teaching Fall, 2023.
+There are also lecture videos on the text on You Tube.

 Finite algebraic structures relevant to computers: groups, graphs, groups and computer design, group codes, semigroups, finite-state machines.